Agile Product Management: Definition, Best Practices, & Examples

 • Agile product management means having a flexible approach throughout the product development process so teams can adjust to feedback and create products that align with customer needs.

-• The benefits of agile product management include improved collaboration, flexibility, adaptability, customer satisfaction, unified vision, as well as quality customer experiences that align with customer needs.
+• The benefits of agile product management include improved collaboration, flexibility, adaptability, customer satisfaction, unified vision, as well as that align with customer needs.

 • The key principles of agile product management include the following: